 The human body’s adaptation to aerobic stress and the catabolism that accompanies it is to create more HDL to filter or flush the cellular release of LDL cholesterol.

 If you and/or you’re clients are worried about catabolizing muscles as a result of aerobic exercise, don’t worry!
 Hours after the aerobic exercise session has been completed, the human body starts to reverse the process of catabolism that occurred earlier (right after the aerobic exercise was completed) and it starts to rebuild the muscles.
 This process calls for additional HDL cholesterol to be utilized.

-Since this process elevates HDL cholesterol, the HDL cholesterol continues to circulate in the blood, throughout the body, continuing to send the LDL to the liver to filter and flush it.
+Since this process elevates HDL, the HDL continues to circulate in the blood, throughout the body, continuing to send the LDL to the liver to filter and flush it.

 This is how aerobic exercise positively impacts HDL Cholesterol.

-What types of Aerobic Exercise benefit HDL Cholesterol?
+What types of Aerobic Exercise benefit HDL Levels?

 As stated, any form of movement that utilizes the majority of the human body’s major muscle groups in the fat-burning zone for 30 minutes daily, 5-7 times per week.

 - Brisk Walking